Skip to main content

 AWS Knowledge MCP Server

-A fully managed remote MCP server that provides up-to-date documentation, code samples, and other official AWS content.
+A fully managed remote MCP server that provides up-to-date documentation, code samples, knowledge about the regional availability of AWS APIs and CloudFormation resources, and other official AWS content.

 Important Note: Not all MCP clients today support remote servers.
 Please make sure that your client supports remote MCP servers or that you have a suitable proxy setup to use this server.